|Alma Mater:||Iowa State|

 Office - (405) 325-8336

-The 2010 National Assistant Coach of the Year along with fellow OU assistant coach Tom Haley, Ball has aided OU to six top-three finishes at the NCAA Championships in 2010, 2011, 2013, 2014, 2015 and 2016, including Oklahoma's first-ever NCAA championship effort in 2014 and second title run in 2016.
+The 2010 National Assistant Coach of the Year along with fellow OU assistant coach Tom Haley, Ball has aided OU to seven top-three finishes at the NCAA Championships in 2010, 2011, 2013, 2014, 2015, 2016 and 2017, including Oklahoma's first-ever NCAA championship effort in 2014 and second and third title runs in 2016 and 2017, respectively.
 The Sooners also notched NCAA runner-up finishes in 2010 and 2013 and have finished no lower than third in the Super Six since their first appearance in 2010.

-Ball has been named Region Assistant Coach of the Year six times on his way to helping OU to seven Big 12 Championships in the past nine years and seven straight NCAA Regional titles.
+Ball has been named Region Assistant Coach of the Year eight times in his career and has helped OU to nine Big 12 Championships and eight straight NCAA Regional titles.

 Ball’s coaching efforts led Oklahoma to strong performances throughout the 2015 season on both vault and uneven bars.
 OU captured 11 team titles on vault and 13 on bars while totaling 32 individual event titles combined on the two events.